wmacevoy/devops-wmacevoy/notes-ci-sec/git-crypt.md

       ```
       gpg --full-gen-key
       ```
+      -- use defaults
+      ---- for 2.4.3: (ECC sign & encrypt, Curve25519, forever), your full name, and github email.
-      -- use defaults, your full name, and github email.
+            ---- for 2.4.3: (ECC sign & encrypt, Curve25519, forever), your full name, and github email.
       -- PROTECT these (in $HOME/.gnupg) like you would .ssh keys!
       -- you should password protect them (you won't have to use the password that much)